 b.
 Key innovations: how they happened, the role of patents, skills, and policy.
 Changes in system of innovation over time.

-a.
-The Great Depression, German hyperinflation
+b.
+Great Depression, German hyperinflation

 Teaching and learning methods